PhilippeW83440/CarND-Path-Planning-Project/README.md

 I have spent a lot of time on this project, learnt a lot and I am pretty happy with the result but there is nevertheless still much more work left to do...

  Thinking about some possible next steps and topics for further improvement, I would list:
- * driving policy (via cost functions) that targets maximal speed: to be tested on bosch challenge tracks as well.
+ * driving policy (via cost functions) that targets maximal speed: to be tested on Bosch challenge tracks as well.
 This should be fun to do.
- * MPC integration: so we have path planning and control command tested together.
+ * MPC (Model Predictive Control) integration: so we have path planning and control command tested together.
 The combined testing of path planning and command and control is very important.
  * emergency braking or emergency collision avoidances: in some cases other vehicules randomly merge into our lane even when we are dangerously close.
 So we have remaining potential collisions; even if they are quite rare.
-But we should further check if and how we could improve our collision avoidance scheme.
+But quite rare is too much when dealing with cars...
+So we should further check if and how we could improve our collision avoidance scheme in emergency situations.
  * better predictions: the trajectory predictions of other vehicles is really key to the path planning module.
-Cf paper listed in below references: Vehicle Trajectory Prediction based on Motion Model and Maneuver Recognition.
-The use of machine learning and deep learning techniques could be investigated also here.
+Some good ideas are presented in a paper listed in below references: Vehicle Trajectory Prediction based on Motion Model and Maneuver Recognition.
+The use of machine learning and deep learning techniques could be investigated also here to further improve predictions accuracy.
- * by default here the simulated sensor fusion outputs are fully accurate: generate some noise (as in real life) and check how robust we still are
+ * by default here in this setup the simulated sensor fusion outputs are fully accurate: we could generate some noise and check how robust we still are
  * When the simulator reports an issue we should assert the software under test: for easier analysis of the problem.
  * How to speed up simulation ?
+Trying to further tune the system is time consuming right now as the simulation is not potentially "accelerated"
  * Currently a new trajectory is generated every 3 + 5 points: so we are dealing with a latency of 160 ms in terms of how fast we can react to a new sensor fusion output.
-This is not by Path Planning module design but related to th test and simulation environment.
+This is not by Path Planning module design but related to the test and simulation environment.
- * Some code clean up: properly define additional classes ... add more comments ...
+ * Some code clean up should be done: properly define additional classes ... add more comments ...
- * Code efficiency to be checked...
+ * The code efficiency has to be checked (a proper profiling should be done) especially if we want to increase the number of potential targets in the future
- * JMT trajectory generation: 2 points left for further improvement (low speed cases, cf Moritz Werling paper) + curvature impact when dealing with speed
+ * JMT trajectory generation: 2 points are left for further improvement (low speed cases, cf paper from Moritz Werling) + curvature impact when dealing with speed

 ### References: